ocelot-cloud/website/content/docs/ocelot-cloud/app-store/ocis.md

 title: "OCIS"
 ---

 Log in as admin with username `admin` and password `ocelot`.
-Immediately change to a secure password:
+Immediately set a secure password:
 * My Account → Preferences → Change Password

 ### Self-Registration